William E. Jenner: Later life

 After leaving the Senate, Jenner practiced law in Indianapolis and was the owner of the Seaway Corporation, a land development company.
 He also owned farms in Indiana and Illinois.

 Personal life and death

-In 1933, Jenner married Janet Paterson Cuthill (1908–2002) and had a child, William Edward Jenner (1942–2019).
+In 1933, Jenner married Janet Paterson Cuthill (1908–2002) and had a son, William Edward Jenner (1942–2019).

 William Ezra Jenner died age 76 on March 9, 1985, of a respiratory illness at Dunn Memorial Hospital in Bedford, Indiana.

 Jenner was interred at Crest Haven Memorial Gardens in Bedford, Indiana.